-Coming from a different industry, you might have raw idea on your options.
-You might be unfamiliar on how a usual career path with the company is likely to go.
+You might have raw idea of your options, coming from a different industry.
+In addition, you might be unfamiliar on how a usual career path with the company is likely to go.
 A broad answer will save you from embarrassment and disbelief about being a good fit for the position.
-Just be truthful in giving your responses.
+Otherwise, just be truthful in giving your responses.

 5. Research more on the company.

-Knowing more about your target company will give you a glimpse of the opportunities it offers.
-You will understand the potential career path that awaits you and the possible projects that you may take within the next five years.
+In the same way, knowing more about your target company will give you a glimpse of the opportunities it offers.
+You’ll understand the potential career path that awaits you and the possible projects you may take within the next five years.
 Besides serving as your foundation in developing your response, these can also help you conceptualize and visualize the direction you wish to seize.

 Though the future is unpredictable, interviewers ask, Where do you see yourself in 5 years? to learn your career goals and the company’s position in those plans.
-They want to assess your ambitions and check if you can stick with the firm for years.
-Hence, do not simply blabber about your dream posts without explaining your strategies.
+In fact, they want to assess your ambitions and check if you can stick with the firm for years.
+Hence, don’t simply blabber about your dream posts without explaining your strategies.
 Express your zeal to expand with the company and your desire to contribute to its growth.